ARG may refer to any of the following:

 - Understand how to manipulate an audio file, such as reversing the audio, speeding the audio up, and slowing the audio down.

-- Be familiar with GPS coordinates, phone numbers, QR codes, morse code, binary, and other methods of storing data.
+- Be familiar with GPS (Global Positioning System) coordinates, phone numbers, QR codes, morse code, binary, and other methods of storing data.

 Of course, no one can be an expert at everything, which is why most ARG participants work together to help solve puzzles.